Auckland director stole $5m of staff’s KiwiSaver, tax, child support

-A director of an Auckland fire system installation company has been jailed for more than two years after stealing more than $5 million of staff’s KiwiSaver employer contributions, child support, student loan and tax payments.
+A director of an Auckland fire system installation company has been jailed after workers missed out on more than a million dollars of KiwiSaver contributions.

 David John Gower was sentenced for aiding and abetting AFS Total Fire Protection in deducting the money from employee wages, but never passed it on to the Inland Revenue Department.

-Note: Correction: This story has been updated to fix an incorrect headline and first paragraph in which incorrect figures were used.